-Daniels, who developed ovarian cancer after 38 years of daily baby powder use, had her reproductive organs removed in 2013.
+Daniels, who developed ovarian cancer after regularly using baby powder for 38 years, had a hysterectomy in 2013.
 At her baby powder trial, the plaintiff testified she has a 50%-60% chance of cancer recurrence, according to Daniels’ oncologist.

 Baby Powder Trial Shines Spotlight on Women’s Increased Cancer Risk

 It’s called baby powder, but adults use Johnson & Johnson’s popular product more often on themselves.
 A 1985 article from The New York Times reads, “Babies aren’t the only ones being pampered these days.
 In growing numbers, adults are opting to care for their skin and hair with soaps, shampoos, powders, lotions, creams and oils marketed for the diaper set.”
 More adults using “baby products” may be due to J&J’s marketing efforts, specifically Shower to Shower® body powder products.
 In fact, Johnson & Johnson states that adults use 70% of its baby powder products.